-We consider the Radius Totz Brush a win-win product.
-Not only is it colorful and sparkly, making it an aesthetically appealing design to tots (what kid doesn't love glitter?), but it is also environmentally friendly - score!
-The packaging is sustainable and recyclable, along with the toothbrush handle (#5 plastic).
-You can clip off the head and recycle the product.
+With extra-soft, vegetable-derived bristles, the Radius Totz Brush is designed for children 18 months and older, and as a colorful and sparkly toothbrush, it is aesthetically appealing for tots.
+I mean, what kid doesn't love glitter?
+The packaging is recyclable, along with the toothbrush handle (#5 plastic).
+Clip off the head and recycle the product.
 Considering how frequently dentists suggest replacing toothbrushes, we consider this a big perk.
-Plus, you can rest easy knowing your child's smile is extra clean and chemical-free as the manufacturer claims the brush is created free of BPA, latex, and phthalate.
-It has soft, vegetable-derived bristles, and the tapered handle offers a better grip for smaller hands.
-The packaging states this brush is suitable for ages 18 months and up.
-If you like an environmentally sound product and need one for younger babies, consider the [Radius Pure Baby] as it offers extra soft bristles for babies.
+Plus, you can rest easy knowing your child's smile is extra clean and chemical-free, as the manufacturer claims the brush is created free of BPA, latex, and phthalate.
+If you like this product and need one for younger babies (6 months of age and up), consider the Radius Pure Brush as it offers ultra-soft bristles for babies.

 If you are looking for a budget-friendly product, consider the Jordan Step 0-2 Years Toothbrush.
 The quantity (4-pack) vs. price is appealing, plus the toothbrush ranks high.
 The toothbrush is short and sports a wide, ergonomic handle with some silicone for added grip that is easy for little hands to hold for our testers, yet works for adults too.
 The toothbrush head is an ideal size for little mouths, and the bristles are soft.
 Once your tot is ready for toothpaste, the bristles present a toothpaste indicator (different of bristle color the size of short-grain rice) to show the correct amount of toothpaste to use with your child.
 We appreciate that the toothbrush is similar to a traditional toothbrush because we believe it is more likely to set your little one up for oral hygiene success.

 Unfortunately, the toothbrush doesn't stand upright.
-Not a deal-breaker, but we do appreciate a toothbrush that stands upright to air dry and avoid sitting on a germy surface.
+Although we don't consider this a deal-breaker, we appreciate a toothbrush that stands upright to air dry and avoid sitting on a germy surface.
 However, if you can overlook this shortcoming, we think this toothbrush is great, especially for its price.

 The Brush Baby BabySonic Infant and Toddler Toothbrush stands out among the competition as the only electric toothbrush.
 This battery-powered toothbrush (includes 1 AAA battery) comes with two brush heads, one for babies (0-18 months) and one for toddlers (18-36 months).
 Push the power button, and brush away.
 It has a two-minute timer and pulses every 30 seconds to remind the user to move the brush to different parts of your baby's mouth.
 The handle uses silicone for better grip, and other features include a light and suction base to keep the toothbrush upright after brushing.